Expected Student Behavior and Discipline

 - Seizure of contraband; confiscation and temporary retention of personal property that was used to violate this policy or school disciplinary rules.

 - Suspension of bus riding privileges in accordance with Board policy 7:220, Bus Conduct.

 - Out-of-school suspension from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
 A student who has been suspended may also be restricted from being on school grounds and at school activities.

-- Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years in accordance with Board policy 7:210 Expulsion Procedures.
-A student who has been expelled shall be restricted from being on school grounds and at school activities.
+- Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years in accordance with Board policy 7:210, Expulsion Procedures.
+A student who has been expelled may also be restricted from being on school grounds and at school activities.